MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Introduction

-Several recent works \cite{liu2014feature,shao2019facial,niu2019local} aim to enhance the corresponding AU feature representation by combining the affected features in a deep global face feature map.
+Several recent works \cite{liu2014feature,shao2019facial,niu2019local,sankaran2020domain} aim to enhance the corresponding AU feature representation by combining the affected features in a deep global face feature map.
 For instance, LP-Net \cite{niu2019local} using an LSTM model \cite{hochreiter1997long} combines the patch features from grids of equal partition made by a global Convolutional Neural Network (CNN).
-ARL \cite{shao2019facial} directly learns spatial attentions from the global CNN features of independent AU branches, as shown in the upper left of Fig. \ref{fig:frams}.
-However, these methods failed to focus on the right muscle area corresponding to each AU, which is often affected by some irrelevant regions.
-In the past, issues like these are addressed by methods \cite{zhao2016joint,shao2018deep,shao2021jaa} extracting AU-related features from regions of interest (ROIs) centered around the associated facial landmarks, which provide more precise muscle locations for AUs and lead to a better AU detection performance.
-For example, JAA \cite{shao2018deep} and J$\rm \hat{A}$ANet \cite{shao2021jaa} propose attention-based deep models to adaptively select the highly-contributing neighboring pixels of initially predefined muscle region for joint AU detection and face alignment, as shown in the lower left of Fig. \ref{fig:frams}.
-However, the above local attention-based methods emphasize learning the appearance representation of each facial region based on detected landmarks, while ignoring some intrinsic dependencies between different facial muscles.
-For example, AU2 (``Outer Brow Raiser") and AU7 (``Lid Tightener") will be activated simultaneously when scaring.
-To this end, there exist several methods \cite{zhang2018classifier,niu2019multi,liu2020relation} that utilizing prior knowledge of AU correlation to define a fixed graph to exploit useful information from correlated AUs.
-It is difficult to capture effectively the dynamic relationships between AUs and the distinction of related AUs by a single predefined graph with a statistical prior from all faces, due to the variety of expressions and individual characteristics.
-Recent works \cite{song2021uncertain} utilize an adaptive graph to model the relationship between AUs based on the global face, however, ignores the distinctive modeling of the local and global details of each AUs.
+ARL \cite{shao2019facial} directly learns spatial attention from the global CNN features of independent AU branches, as shown in Fig. \ref{fig:frams} (a).
+And \cite{luo2022learning} separately represented AU features directly from a shared full-face feature via multiple independent fully connected layers to model the relationships among all AUs in a graph.
+However, these methods suffered from the challenges of accurate localization of muscle areas corresponding to AUs, leading to potential interference from some irrelevant regions.
+In the past, such issues were addressed by extracting AU-related features from regions of interest (ROIs) centered around the associated facial landmarks \cite{zhao2016joint,shao2018deep,shao2021jaa}, which provide more precise muscle locations for AUs and lead to a better AU detection performance.
+For example, JAA \cite{shao2018deep} and J$\rm \hat{A}$ANet \cite{shao2021jaa} propose attention-based deep models to adaptively select the highly-contributing neighboring pixels of initially predefined muscle region for joint AU detection and face alignment, as shown in the Fig. \ref{fig:frams} (b).
+However, the above local attention-based methods emphasize learning the appearance representation of each facial region based on detected landmarks while ignoring some intrinsic dependencies between different facial muscles.
+For example, AU2 (``Outer Brow Raiser") and AU7 (``Lid Tightener") will be activated simultaneously when scaring and AU6 (``Cheek Raiser") and AU12 (``Lip Corner Puller"), usually simultaneously in a smiling face.
+To this end, some methods \cite{zhang2018classifier,niu2019multi,liu2020relation,cui2020knowledge} try to utilize prior knowledge of AU correlation by defining a fixed graph that represents the statistical AU correlations.
+For instance, \cite{liu2020relation} constructs a predefined graph for each face based on the AU co-occurrences to explicitly model the relationships between AU regions and enhance their semantic representations.
+However, it is difficult to effectively capture the dynamic relationships between AUs and the distinction of related AUs by a single predefined graph due to the complexity of AU activation and diversity across different subjects.
+Recent works \cite{song2021uncertain,song2021dynamic,song2021hybrid} make an attempt to exploit an adaptive graph to model the uncertainty relationship between AUs.
+For instance, \cite{song2021dynamic} emphasises the learning of important local facial regions based on probabilistic graph and obtain better facial appearance features by emphasizing important local facial regions via Long Short-Term Memory (LSTM) \cite{graves2005framewise}.
+However, these approaches still enhance the semantic AU representations from the perspective of better regional feature representation, neglecting the modelling of the distinctive local and global features of each AU.